hylo-lang/specification/spec.md

 1. The lifetime of an object of type `A` begins when:

     1. a memory location has been allocated and bound to `A`, and

     2. its initialization is complete.

-2. The lifetime of an object of type `A ` ends when a bound call to any of its sink methods has returned.
+2. The lifetime of an object of type `A ` ends when a bound call to any of its sink methods has returned or when the memory location that it occupies has reach the end of its lifetime.

 3. The properties ascribed to objects throughout this document apply for a given object only during its lifetime.
 [Note: The behavior of an object under construction and destruction might not be the same as the behavior of an object whose lifetime has started and not ended.]

 4. An object is said to be *initializing* in the period after its memory location has been bound and before its lifetime has started, *alive* throughout its lifetime, *deinitializing* during a bound call to a sink method of that object, and *dead* in the period after its lifetime has ended and before its storage has been rebound, reused, or deallocated.

-5. Unless otherwise specified, the behavior of a program that accesses or projects an object or its sub-objects outside of the object's lifetime is undefined.

-6. If, after the lifetime of an object has ended and before the memory location which the object occupied is reused or deallocated, a new object is stored at the memory location which the original object occupied, the name of the original object automatically denotes the new object and, once the lifetime of the new object has started, can be used to manipulate the new object.
+5. If, after the lifetime of an object has ended and before the memory location which the object occupied is reused or deallocated, a new object is stored at the memory location which the original object occupied, the name of the original object automatically denotes the new object and, once the lifetime of the new object has started, can be used to manipulate the new object.

 ### Object alignment

 1. Object types have alignment requirements which place restrictions on the addresses of the memory locations which an object of that type may occupy.
-An alignment is an platform-specific integer value representing the number of bytes between successive addresses at which a given object can be allocated.
+An alignment is a platform-specific integer value representing the number of bytes between successive addresses at which a given object can be allocated.
 An object type imposes an alignment requirement on every object of that type.

 2. Alignments are represented as values of the type `Int`.
 Valid alignments include only those values of `MemoryLayout<A>.alignnment` for any type `A` plus the value of `Pointer.universal_alignment`.
 Every alignment value shall be a non-negative integral power of two.